 Texas Coast Rate Case.
-On March 27, 2015, NGD filed a Statement of Intent with each of the 49 cities and unincorporated areas within its Texas Coast service territory for a \$6.8 million increase to rates.
+On March 27, 2015, NGD filed a Statement of Intent with each of the 49 cities and unincorporated areas within its Texas Coast service territory for a \$6.8 million annual revenue increase.
 This increase is based on a rate base of \$132.3 million and a ROE of 10.25%.
-The Railroad Commission will review the rates and is expected to issue a final order in the fourth quarter of 2015.
+On July 6, 2015, all parties signed a Settlement disposing of all issues in the case.
+The Settlement includes a \$4.9 million annual increase to rates and a ROE of 10.0%.
+The Railroad Commission will review the Settlement and is expected to issue a final order by the third quarter of 2015.
+Rates are expected to be implemented in September 2015.
+The Settlement also establishes required parameters for filing any future GRIP until changed by a subsequent general rate proceeding.

-Houston, South Texas and Beaumont/East Texas Gas Reliability Infrastructure Programs (GRIP).
+Houston, South Texas and Beaumont/East Texas GRIP.
 NGD's Houston, South Texas and Beaumont/East Texas Divisions each submitted annual GRIP filings on March 31, 2015.
 For the Houston Division, NGD asked that its GRIP filing to recover costs related to \$46.4 million in incremental capital expenditures that were incurred in 2014 be operationally suspended for one year so as to ensure that earnings are more consistent with those currently approved.
-For the South Texas Division, the filing requests recovery of costs related to \$22.3 million in incremental capital expenditures that were incurred in 2014.
-The increase in revenue requirements for this filing period is \$4.2 million annually based on an authorized rate of return of 8.75%.
+For the South Texas Division, the revised filing requests recovery of costs related to \$22.2 million in incremental capital expenditures that were incurred in 2014.
+The increase in revenue requirements for this filing period is \$4.0 million annually based on an authorized overall rate of return of 8.75%.
 For the Beaumont/East Texas Division, the GRIP filing requests recovery of costs related to \$34.3 million in incremental capital expenditures that were incurred in 2014.
-The increase in revenue requirements for this filing period is \$5.9 million annually based on an authorized rate of return of 8.51%.
-For the South Texas and Beaumont/East Texas Divisions, final rates are expected to be implemented by July 2015.
+The increase in revenue requirements for this filing period is \$5.9 million annually based on an authorized overall rate of return of 8.51%.
+For the South Texas and Beaumont/East Texas Divisions, rates were implemented for certain customers in May 2015.
+For those areas that the jurisdictional deadline was extended by regulatory action, the rates were implemented in July 2015.

 Oklahoma Performance Based Rate Change (PBRC).
 In March 2015, NGD made a PBRC filing for the 2014 calendar year proposing to increase revenues by \$0.9 million.
-The Oklahoma Corporation Commission is expected to reach a decision by July 2015.
+The Oklahoma Corporation Commission is expected to reach a decision in late third quarter or early fourth quarter of 2015.

 Arkansas Energy Efficiency Cost Recovery (EECR).
 On March 31, 2015, NGD made an EECR filing with the APSC to recover \$5.9 million for the 2015 program year.
 The purpose of the EECR is to recover NGD's estimated expenses and lost contributions to fixed cost for the energy efficiency programs approved by the APSC and administered either jointly or individually by NGD, plus a utility incentive earned for 2014, with adjustments for any over-or under-recovery from the prior period.
 The impact to customer bills is expected to be a small reduction due to actual program costs being less than estimated and a colder than normal year causing more EECR revenues than anticipated.
-New rates are expected to go into effect in June or July 2015.
+New rates went into effect in July 2015.